aariya50/Terminal-LLM-Client/README.md

 ## License

-This project is currently unlicensed.
-Please check back for updates on licensing information.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.